soulish/NCAA_C/README.md

 This is my NCAA basketball analysis code.
-It was originally written in Ruby, however I have converted it into C++ for this project.
+It was originally written in Ruby, but I have converted it into C++ for this project.
 There are still a few Ruby files around to easily display some of the graphs and histograms made by some of the programs, but all of the actual work is done in C++.